zeniamazhar/CS210-project/README.md

 ## Analyzing Performance of Videos on Youtube Shorts and Instagram Reels

 ## Introduction
 I make art as a hobby, and I post short videos about it on Instagram Reels and Youtube Shorts.
-The videos I analyzed in this project are exactly the same on both platforms, just with different captions/titles and different music according to what is trending on the site.
+The videos I analyzed in this project are exactly the same on both platforms, just with different captions/titles and different music.
 My main objective was to understand which platform the videos do better on, or if they are performing in a similar manner on both platforms.

 ## Hypothesis